 “That was pretty much the first time something like that had ever happened,” said the Kings’ leading goal scorer.
 “You’re usually just skating with your team.
 But, it was a good situation for us during the lockout because we had five or six guys here and we’d join up with them and have ten or fifteen.
 So, it was good for everybody.”

 And how will that impact the hatred – or lack there of – on the ice tonight?

-“Well, it will be fun to get out there and actually play against them for real this time,” he stated.
+“Well, it will be fun to get out there and actually play against them for real this time,” Carter explained.
 “They’re usually pretty exciting games between these two teams.
 So, it should be really good.”

 Carter, Brown, Alec Martinez and Jake Muzzin played a round for our popular Word Association series earlier today.
 Click here to see what they had to say about Perry and his crew.

 Note to webmasters/reporters: When recapping news or interviews from this site please include a link to www.MayorsManor.com